tbranyen/babel-plugin-transform-commonjs/README.md

 diverges will throw by default.
 There are escape hatches however, if you know what they do.

+This module will ignore ESM by default, so long as they do not reference:
+`require`, `module.exports`, or `exports`.

 ### Notes

 What to expect: